r-guerin/gae-fw-rules-terraformer/README.md

 ```

-**firstDependency** should be and already existing firewall rule, the "ALLOW" rule with the highest priority would be better.
+\<firstDependency\> should be and already existing firewall rule, the "ALLOW" rule with the highest priority would be better.

-**startingPriority** the rule priority which will be incremented 1000 by 1000 by the program. i.e: if you have 50 IPs adresses to include, starting with the priority 10 000 will assigning their priorities respectively to 100000, 11000, 12000, ..., 59000, 600000.
+\<startingPriority\> the rule priority which will be incremented 1000 by 1000 by the program. i.e: if you have 50 IPs adresses to include, starting with the priority 10 000 will assigning their priorities respectively to 100000, 11000, 12000, [...], 59000, 600000.

-**sourcePath** path to your IPs list file (see above).
+\<sourcePath\> the path to your IPs list file (see above).
 Can either be relative or absolute.

-**target** a regex matching the Terraform file paths to update.
+\<target\> a regex matching the Terraform file paths to update.
 Can either be relative or absolute.

 Real-life usage example :